INVEST IN THE RIGHT GOLFING GEAR

 If you are confused looking at all the clubs in your bag and if your head reels simply deciding on which club to master first, remember the 80-20 rule in golf.
 This indicates that to learn the game better, the right method is to practice short game for 80% of the time and then spend 20% of the time for other techniques.
 Your chipping and putting skills are some of the best places, to begin with.

 Your putts matter more than your drives when you are just starting your golf journey.
 When you get better with your putts, your techniques with the driver improves on its own, right when you might need it.
 Focus on improving the consistency of your game.
 You should gain a better understanding of your swing speed, stroke style, and other parameters.
 This is where you learn about your strengths and weaknesses in the game.
 You might do well with some help in this area.
-Enrolling in a golf class changed the way I played my game, forever and for good.
+Enrolling in a golf class and getting signed up with a coach changed the way I played my game, forever and for good.